alamahant/fedorarc/README.md

 This repository contains configuration files, initialization scripts, and supporting utilities designed to integrate OpenRC seamlessly into Fedora-based systems.
 It is intended for advanced users who understand the implications of replacing systemd and wish to explore or develop a fully OpenRC-driven Fedora system.

-For detailed setup and usage instructions, please read INSTRUCTIONS.txt included in this repository.
+For detailed setup and usage instructions, please read INSTRUCTIONS.txt and OPENRC.txt included in this repository.

 © 2025 Alamahant.
 All rights reserved.